ioccc-src/winner/1992/buzzard.1/README.md

 ### To run

-	./babble 0 10
+	./buzzard.1 0 10
-	./babble 56 720
+	./buzzard.1 56 720
-	./babble 1 521
+	./buzzard.1 1 521

 ## Judges' comments

-    To see good C Preprocessor babble, try:
+    To see good C Preprocessor buzzard.1, try:

-	make babble.cppcb
+	make buzzard.1.cppcb
-	cat babble.cppcb
+	cat buzzard.1.cppcb

     Notice how many statements it takes to do anything useful?

 ## Author's comments

-    What you shouldn't think about babble:
+    What you shouldn't think about buzzard.1:

-      babble doesn't just do a mass of #defines as its obfuscation.
+      buzzard.1 doesn't just do a mass of #defines as its obfuscation.

     What you should be glad about: